edgar-zigis/MaterialTextField/README.md

     app:errorColor="@android:color/holo_red_dark" />  //  -> set error icon, text and underline color
 ```
 ### Remarks
 At the moment height is automatically overriden to match original Material guideline height.
 Also consider using margins instead of paddings.
-No RTL support.